mansolo21/nkp-quickstart/README.md

     - Static IP address for the control plane VIP
     - One or more IP addresses for the NKP dashboard and load-balancing service
+    - Prism Central is compatible with NKP version
+    - Rocky image is compatible with NKP version

     Note: The IP addresses must be in the same subnet as the virtual machines.